-We present the fairness levels of the four models in terms of $\Delta_{\text{EO}}$ in~\cref{under_attacks}, and we also have similar observations on $\Delta_{\text{SP}}$ and other GNNs/datasets.
-We summarize the main observations as follows: (1) \textbf{Fairness.} We found that the GCN model with the proposed framework ELEGANT achieves the lowest level of bias in all cases of fairness attacks.
+We present the utility and the fairness levels of the four models in terms of $\Delta_{\text{EO}}$ in~\cref{acc_under_attacks} and~\cref{under_attacks}, respectively.
+Note that ELEGANT determines the final output by examining the exhibited bias across the outputs obtained from Monte Carlo sampling, as discussed in~\cref{certification_practice}.
+As a result, evaluating fairness metrics such as $\Delta_{\text{EO}}$ requires explicit class predictions for test nodes under the certified setting.
+To this end, we utilize a vanilla GCN to predict the labels for test nodes and use these predictions to compute the corresponding fairness metrics.
+This evaluation protocol follows common practice in fairness assessment and allows us to consistently compare different models under fairness attacks.
+We summarize the main observations as follows, and similar trends are also observed across other GNN backbones and datasets.
+(1) \textbf{Utility.} We first focus on the comparison over the utility under attacks, where we utilize node classification accuracy as the indicator of model utility.
+The fairness-aware GNNs are found to exhibit better utility compared with the vanilla GNNs, which is a common observation consistent with a series of existing works~\cite{agarwal2021towards,dong2021edits}.
+More importantly, we observe that the ELEGANT does not jeopardize the performance of GNN compared with the utility of the vanilla GNN.
+This demonstrates a high level of usability for ELEGANT in real-world applications.
+(2) \textbf{Fairness.} We found that the GCN model with the proposed framework ELEGANT achieves the lowest level of bias in all cases of fairness attacks.